 Who Should Take This Course?
-Mediators, arbitrators, lawyers and other legal representatives who are either involved in online dispute resolution or are considering becoming involved and would like to learn more about it than a one-platform-fits-all approach.
+Mediators, arbitrators, lawyers and other legal representatives who are either involved in online dispute resolution or are considering becoming involved and would like to learn more about it.
+This course avoids a one-platform-fits-all approach.
 While ODR shares similarities with in-person processes, there are significant differences that practitioners need to be aware of.

 Professional Development Accreditation:

 CANCELLATION POLICY: If you must cancel, notice must be received in writing.
-All refund requests received up to one week prior to the date of the webinar will receive a refund less a 5% administrative fee.
-Notice must be received NO LATER THAN 11:59pm ET THREE DAYS PRIOR to the date of the webinar to receive a refund less a 25% administrative fee unless we are able to find a replacement for your spot, in which case you will receive a refund less 10% admin fee.
+All refund requests received up to one week prior to the first day of the course will receive a refund less a 5% administrative fee.
+Notice must be received NO LATER THAN 11:59pm ET THREE DAYS PRIOR to the first day of the course to receive a refund less a 25% administrative fee unless we are able to find a replacement for your spot, in which case you will receive a refund less 10% admin fee.
 No refunds available after that point.